-A dripping tap can be a major source of annoyance in your home or business.
+A dripping and leaky tap can be a major source of annoyance in your home or business.
 Over time, a leaking tap can cost you money due to water wastage and can even lead to damage within your property.

 Learning how to change a tap washer is a simpler job than you may think, and it can save you money in the long run.
 Find out how you can change a tap washer in 8 simple steps!